How to Recover Deleted Data From Table in SQL Server? Rollback Rows & Records

 Also Read: Repair SQL Server Page Level Corruption Accurately

-Steps to Recover Deleted Records in SQL Server are as follows;
+Recover Deleted Records in SQL Server Step by Step

 Step 1.
 Check the number of rows in the table from which records are deleted by executing the below query.

 SELECT * FROM Table_name

 Step 2.
 Now take a log back with the below-mentioned query.

 BACKUP LOG [Databasename]

 Step 3.
 Get the transaction ID of the deleted records.
 This will give you information about deleted rows.

 Select [Current LSN] LSN], [Transaction ID], Operation, Context, AllocUnitName